 - Using a large volume of systems and suppliers, further complicating integrations and processes, and increasing the upskilling required for teams to efficiently use each product.

-Successful IT teams have often built out a separate system that can provide excellent customer-facing capabilities, to which apps, databases and new tech can be added without dismantling or damaging the system that underpins the organisation.
-This system can be the ‘utopia’ of the IT team and other departments, developed to provide the data and analytics needed across the business, able to adapt to customer and organisation needs, and through automation creating efficient, effective and enjoyable ways of working.
+Successful IT teams have often built out a separate system that can provide excellent customer-facing capabilities to which apps, databases and new tech can be added without dismantling or damaging the system that underpins the organisation.
+This system can be the ‘utopia’ of the IT team and other departments, developed to provide the data and analytics needed across the business, able to adapt to customer and organisation needs, and through automation, creating efficient, effective and enjoyable ways of working.

 Not Involving the Whole Business

 Digitisation isn’t restricted to those in digital roles.
-VP Analyst at Gartner Mark Raskino predicts that, ‘In three to five years, every industry will be digitally remastered.’
+VP Analyst at Gartner Mark Raskino predicts that ‘In three to five years, every industry will be digitally remastered.’
 From administrative tasks and reporting to communication between managers and teams, from product development and to customer services, there isn’t a department or area of business that digitisation won’t touch.

 One of the worst oversights committed by any leader in any business change programme is neglecting staff throughout the organisation.
 If employees don’t understand what they need to do, why they need to do it and exactly why and how it will benefit them, they won’t do it.
-Leaders can often introduce excellent training programmes when new tech is launched, but fail to follow up with new starters in the weeks and months ahead, and neglect the need for refresher training to ensure that expensive and innovative technology is continually utilised properly.
+Leaders can often introduce excellent training programmes when new tech is launched but fail to follow up with new starters in the weeks and months ahead and neglect the need for refresher training to ensure that expensive and innovative technology is continually utilised properly.

 Employee involvement from the beginning of the transformation can provide knowledge and experience that even the best IT teams simply won’t be able to draw on.
-Finance, HR and Compliance professionals can quickly point out how seemingly small changes might significantly affect their own processes, and provide innovative ideas to both ensure take-up from their colleagues and improve the quality of the transformation itself.
-Take advantage of Sales departments’ unique customer insight and Marketing teams’ unrivalled ability to communicate change to incorporate all organisational needs into the transformation and ensure maximum success internally and externally.
+Finance, HR, and Compliance professionals can quickly point out how seemingly small changes might significantly affect their own processes and provide innovative ideas to both ensure take-up from their colleagues and improve the quality of the transformation itself.
+Take advantage of Sales departments’ unique customer insight and Marketing teams’ unrivalled ability to communicate the change to incorporate all organisational needs into the transformation and ensure maximum success internally and externally.